 Teal Statement Piece

 The kitchen is the heart of the home— it brings warmth and it's where you build memories with your family.
 Your kitchen's style should reflect your personal style, which means incorporating your favorite colors, textures, and patterns.
-Studio Peake incorporated their favorite color teal into the kitchen, from the cabinetry to the kitchen island.
+Studio Peake incorporated teal into this kitchen, from the cabinetry to the kitchen island.

 No Upper Cabinets